 Furthermore, L-Methionine is a sulfur source in the biosynthesis of cysteine.
 Additionally. a deficiency of L-Methionine may cause disorders in the biosynthesis of proteins, the deceleration of organisms’ growth and development, and functional disturbances.

-Besides its benefits for the presence of your hair, this amino acid contains properties that could protect your hair from free radicals, which improves hair growth and efficiently maintains hair structure.
+Besides its benefits for the presence of your hair, this amino acid contains properties that could protect your hair from free radicals, which helps to improve hair growth and efficiently maintains hair structure.

 Due to its significant role, maintaining a sufficient level of L-Methionine through the daily intake is of great importance.
 This amino acid can be found abundantly in meat, fish, and dairy products.